ultralytics/ultralytics/docs/datasets/detect/voc.md

 ## Dataset YAML

 A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
 It contains information about the dataset's paths, classes, and other relevant information.
-In the case of the VOC dataset, the `VOC.yaml` file should be created and maintained.
+In the case of the VOC dataset, the `VOC.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/datasets/VOC.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/datasets/VOC.yaml).

 !!! example "ultralytics/datasets/VOC.yaml"